Pinafore/nlp-hw/lr_sgd_qb/README.md

 Caution: When implementing extra credit, make sure your implementation of the regular algorithms doesn't change.

+What's good enough?
+-

+You do not need to tune the regularization / learning rate to get a great accuracy / precision / recall.
+The main requirements are to get the math of the updates correct and to understand what's going on.
+However, if your accuracy is not above 0.6 or if your precision or recall is zero, there is a problem.

 What to turn in
 -